Visit the stunning estate and art collection of an LA railroad tycoon, that gets 750,000 visitors each year.

 In 1892 Henry Huntington went to work for his uncle Collis Huntington in San Francisco.
 Collis Huntington was one of the "Big Four" railroad tycoons who opened up America's West with the construction of the Transcontinental Railroad.

 Collis married a young widow named Arabella in 1884 after his wife died of cancer.
 There was a rumor he had begun a steamy affair with Arabella years earlier when they had met at her mother's boarding house, and she was 19 and he was 49.
 It was rumoured the child from Arabella's first marriage was actually Collis' child.

 When Collis Huntington died in 1900, Arabella and his nephew (Henry Huntington) inherited his fortune.

 In 1901 Henry then returned to LA to found the famous Red Car streetcar system which connected far flung parts of LA.
 However his biggest profits were from selling new land developments that his streetcars could reach.
 In 1903 Henry Huntington then purchased the San Marino Ranch.

-His first wife filed for divorce in 1906, and in 1913 Henry married his uncle's widow Arabella.
+Henry's first wife filed for divorce in 1906, and in 1913 Henry married his uncle's widow Arabella.
 They moved into their beautiful new beaux arts mansion at San Marino, now known as the Huntington Library, Art Gallery and Botanical Gardens.

 So what became of Henry's streetcar system?
 In a devastating turn of events, LA's pollution free electric streetcar system established by Henry Huntington, was dismantled and fully replaced with buses by 1961.
 The LA taxpayers didn't want to subsidize a public transport system that was unprofitable and so the car took over.
-It's interesting to know that LA once had the greatest public transport system in the world.
+It's interesting to know that LA once had the greatest public transport system in the world!

-Huntington Library entrance and ticket area.
+This is the Huntington Library entrance and ticket area.

 Know before you go